Aderonke101/MSSQL_AdventureWorks2012_SQL_Exercises/README.md

 ##  Why This Project Matters

-Practicing SQL using real-life relational databases like AdventureWorks helps simulate what analysts and engineers do daily — from ad-hoc reporting to building data pipelines.
+Practicing SQL using real-life relational databases like AdventureWorks helps simulate what analysts and engineers do daily.....from ad-hoc reporting to building data pipelines.
 It’s a critical skill in data analysis, business intelligence, and backend development.

 ---